mattdsteele/steele.blue/content/blog/2019-02-26-toolchainless.md

 title: Toolchainless
 ---

-I'm a fan of build tools.
+I have a complicated relationship with build tools.
 I like [TypeScript](/typescript-for-javaers), Gulp, and the like.
 I think that [compilers are the new frameworks](https://tomdale.net/2017/09/compilers-are-the-new-frameworks/).
 Heck, even this static site is built with Gatsby; an overcomplicated toolchain to generate HTML files if there ever was one.

 But build tools are a [Roach Motel](https://hannahatkin.com/roach-motel/) in your stack: once you add them in, you're unlikely to ever abandon 'em.
 And it's never been easier to start a project with a ludicrously complicated toolchain.
 You're just one `npx create-react-app` away from a running project, powered by 1023 dependencies in node_modules.
 [Easy, but not simple](https://www.infoq.com/presentations/Simple-Made-Easy).